-In One Piece, Gura Gura no Mi is a devil fruit that gave Whitebeard the power to cause tremors anywhere he wants.
-It ends up being one of the most destructive abilities in the entire anime series.
+In One Piece, Gura Gura no Mi is the Devil Fruit that gave Whitebeard the power to cause tremors anywhere he wants.
+It ends up being one of the most destructive abilities in the entire series.

 Whitebeard can create shatters and fissures through any medium, including air, sea, and land.
 He can also distort space by grabbing it with his fingers, causing wide-scale destruction across seas and lands.

-With this power, Edward “Whitebeard” Newgate is a man that can literally destroy the world.
+With this power, Edward "Whitebeard" Newgate becomes a man who can literally destroy the world.
 After his death, Blackbeard stole his ability during the Marineford War.

 Apart from summoning spiritual shikigamis (e.g. frogs, owls, dogs), Megumi also uses his shadow technique as portable storage for cursed weapons.
 He pulls out different kinds of weapons—including his black blade—from a dimension only he has access to.

 10. Blood Demon Art: Infinity Castle (Demon Slayer)

 In Demon Slayer, after the death of Rui, the other Lower Moon Demons were summoned by Kibutsuji Muzan to the Infinity Castle.

 The entire majestic castle, however, is Nakime's ability (the Biwa Demon accompanying Muzan) and every time she strums her musical instrument, the Infinity Castle shifts its interior to her will.

 The Drum Demon Kyogai's Blood Demon Art also works the same way, shifting and altering the orientation of the Drum House with every beat of his drums.

 9. Finral's Spatial Magic (Black Clover)